Elliot2878/dronestack/README.md

 <br>
 <br>

-If arm service fails
+If arm service fails <br>
 1. Go to HITL mode.
 Then, you have to check QGroundControl if it has "Flight Termination Active" before running the code.
-To Solve "Flight Termination Active", you should reboot the flight control unit.
+To Solve "Flight Termination Active", you should reboot the flight control unit. <br>
-This error might happen and prevent you from arming after you terminate your code for unknown reasons.
+This error might happen and prevent you from arming after you terminate your code for unknown reasons. <br>

-2. You have to make sure you sent vicon data to vision_pose before switching mode and arming
+2. You have to make sure you sent vicon data to vision_pose before switching mode and arming <br>

-3. Turn on your remote control
+3. Turn on your remote control <br>

 4. Adjust COM_ARM_EKF_YAW to a high enough number (like 1.00)
 <br>